project-akri/akri/docs/resource-sharing-in-depth.md

 There is a possible race condition here.
 What happens if Kubernetes tries to schedule a workload after the `Instance.deviceUsage` slot has been claimed, but before other Nodes have reported the slot as Unhealthy?

 In this case, we can depend on the Instance as the truth.
-If the kubelet sends a query with a slot name that is claimed by another node in `DevicresourceInstance.deviceUsage`, an error is returned to the kubelet and the workload will not be scheduled.
+If the kubelet sends a query with a slot name that is claimed by another node in `Instance.deviceUsage`, an error is returned to the kubelet and the workload will not be scheduled.

 ### Special case: workload disappearance
 There is one case that is not addressed above: when a workload fails, finishes, or generally no longer exists.
 In this case, the slot that the workload claimed needs to be released.